Print friendly version

 Leadership Profile

 Love kidsElizabeth Palata is a woman of influence.
 She is a retired nurse with a heart of compassion.
-Her husband is a retired miner and they live in Lulamba, a medium cost housing area in Chingola, Zambia.
+Her husband is a retired miner, and they live in Lulamba, a medium cost housing area in Chingola, Zambia.
 This was an area in which the mines owned all the houses.
-When the mines were privatised, the houses were sold off to the miners, many of then went into debt to purchase them.
+When the mines were privatised, the houses were sold off to the miners, many of them went into debt to purchase them.
 As the impact of HIV/AIDS increased, many of the miners died leaving families and children in houses they could not afford to continue paying for so many children ended up on the streets and in poverty.

 Elizabeth noticed these children and began engaging with them, she started meeting with them and feeding them.
 She got some friends around her and so it grew.
 She is like the grandmother of the community now.